darron/canary/README.md

 # Canary

-Simple web app to notify you via email anytime somebody hits a specific page.
+Simple web app to notify you via email or push notification anytime somebody hits a specific page.

 ## Purpose